 TA in the German Bight varies from 2250 μM in spring to 2450 μM at the end of August (see Fig. I1).
 Thus, the year difference (or relative alkalinity value) is 200 μM.
 First, we want to evaluate which parameters can cause such a difference.

-The biogeochemical transformations of nitrogen species cannot supply such a difference.
+The biogeochemical transformations of nitrogen species cannot provide such increase of TA.
 The year NO3- maximum concentration is around 40 μM in spring (van Beusekom et al., 2009).
-Its consumption will increase TA no more than 40 μM up to 2290 μM, according to TAec.
+So, even if all nitrate will be consumed, it will increase TA by no more than 40 μM up to 2290 μM, according to TAec.
 NH4+maximum concentration is 10 μM in spring (van Beusekom et al., 2009).
 Its consumption will decrease TA by 10 μM.
-The overall effect from nitrogen species will increase alkalinity by august no more than 30 μM.
+The overall effect from nitrogen species can increase alkalinity by no more than 30 μM.

 Calcium carbonate precipitation/dissolution cannot explain the year TA difference of 200 μM either.
 TA increase by 200 μM from spring by august needs a dissolution of 100 μM CaCO3.
 But CaCO3 production prevails over its dissolution during spring and summer (Beukema, 1982; Libes, 2011), therefore the effect of CaCO3 dissolution is compensated by its production.

 SO42- is another important element for TA generation.
 It is the major ion with concentration in seawater around 25000 μM.
 The consumption of one mole of SO42- increase TA by two moles due to its charge (2-).
 So, theoretically, sulfate reduction can increase TA by 50000 μM.
-It makes SO42- one of the main candidates to explain high TA values in the German Bight.
+It makes SO42- one of the main candidates to explain high summer TA values in the German Bight.

 The maximum possible increase of TA, the Wadden Sea can generate

 To extract SO42- effect on TA values, we perform a serial of 10 runs (Scenario 3) with different dispersion coefficients and without SO42- horizontal exchange of the modeling domain with the external pool (Fig. R1).
 Without SO42- supply, we can track the maximum alkalinity gain due to sulfate reduction.
-We calculate daily two quantities: 1) TA flux between the water column and sediments of the modeling domain and 2) relative TA (a TA value minus the year minimum TA value) in the water column.
+We calculate two quantities daily: 1) TA flux between the water column and sediments of the modeling domain and 2) relative TA (a TA value minus the year minimum TA value) in the water column.

 An increase of vertical advection in sediments (higher dispersion coefficients values) results in increased TA fluxes at the SWI (Fig. R1 A).
-In general, relative TA concentrations in the water column also grow with the values of the dispersion coefficients.
-The exception is kzdispersion≥30⋅10-9 m2 s-1 , after reaching this threshold, TA maximum values stop growing (Fig. R1 B).
-Therefore, we do not calculate TA fluxes at the SWI and relative TA concentrations in the water column for the dispersion coefficients higher than 35⋅10-9m2 s-1 since they do not result in higher alkalinity concentrations in the water column.
+Relative TA concentrations in the water column grow with the values of the dispersion coefficients until reaching the kzdispersion≥30⋅10-9 m2 s-1 (Fig. R1 B).
+TA values stop growing after reaching this threshold and do not result in higher alkalinity concentrations in the water column.
+Therefore, we do not calculate TA fluxes at the SWI and relative TA concentrations in the water column for the dispersion coefficients higher than 35⋅10-9m2 s-1.

 The maximum alkalinity flux from sediments to the water column reaches approximately 45 mM m-2 d-1 in July (Fig. R1 A).
 The maximum relative TA concentration is approximately 220 mM m-2 in August (Fig. R1 B). – This is the maximum possible year increase of TA that can be supplied by the Wadden Sea sediments.